 Various other forms were also converted from a paper-based process to a digital workflow.
 For example, Software/Hardware Request forms are commonly used when a new employee joins a Project.
 Now, these forms can be filled electronically and routed via an automated workflow to appropriate approvers.
 This workflow also makes it easier to track the status of the Software/Hardware requests since these details are now stored in SharePoint lists for future references.

-With the help of Imaginet, this construction firm’s new Office 365 collaboration and communications solution was able to digitally transform their day-to-day business operations.
+With the help of Imaginet, Southland Holdings’s new Office 365 collaboration and communications solution was able to digitally transform their day-to-day business operations.
 Today, they are experiencing significant business benefits, including improved digital accessibility, reduced operations and support costs, improved day-to-day operational efficiencies, and boosted employee productivity throughout the organization.